kcanderson/r_map_and_census_tutorial/readme.md

 Building
 ========

-I have included a `makefile` in this project that will compile the `Rmd` and produce `tutorial.html`.
+I have included a `makefile` in this project that will compile the `Rmd` to produce a new markdown file, `readme.md`.
+This file can be consumed by `GitHub`.

     >>> cd r_map_and_census_tutorial
     >>> make